ArtHacker123/samuel1208.github.io/about.md

 permalink: /about/
 ---

-If you have any questions, please sent it to `shenfei1208@gmail.com`.
+If you have any questions please email `shenfei1208@gmail.com`.